SoCal-Showdown/socal-showdown-web/docs/Function_Components.md

 To make our code cleaner and easier to navigate, we use **components**.

+Each time we use a component, it's called an instance.
 To understand **instances of components**, think of a litter of puppies.
 All of them have the same parent, and while some may look identical and some may look different, they are each their own.

 Instances of components each have the same original code (the same core function), and whether instances look similar or different, they all serve different purposes.

-You'll likely have many instances of the same component all over your code.
+(You'll likely have many instances of the same component all over your code.)

 So, let's learn to build one!

----

 ## Building a functional component